Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 Then You can run the script.
 ```
 qsub run_dfastqc_GenBank.sh
 ```
-In case you want to use the dummy data run the following command:
+In case you want to use the dummy data run the following command
 ```
-qsub run_dfastqc_GenBank.sh -a genebank_test_data/genebank_prok_1_per_species_accession_dummy.tsv
+qsub run_dfastqc_GenBank.sh genebank_test_data/genebank_prok_1_per_species_accession_dummy.tsv
 ```
-Where `-a` is the path to the dummy data or any species accession data.
+Where the first argument is the path to the dummy data or any species accession data.
 If not provided the script will use the real data generated for the test data script.

 **3. Combine all DFAST_QC results to get the summary file.**